Apples for babies: How to serve them safely from 6+ months

 When can babies eat apples?

-Babies can eat apples beginning at around 6 months old when they first start solids.
+Babies can eat apples beginning at around 6 months old when they’re showing all of the developmental signs of readiness to start solids.
 As with all foods, apples need to be prepared appropriately in order to safely offer them to a 6 month old – but that’s what we’re here for!

 Watch babies Sutton & Hannah eat cooked apples!